gpstar81/GPStar-proton-pack/OPERATION.md

 - Vibration switch in the Cyclotron switch plate enables or disables the vibration motors for both the pack and wand.
 - 1984/Afterlife year switch in the Cyclotron switch plate changes the pack and wand from 1984 to Afterlife modes.
 - The Proton Pack vibrates only while firing.
 This can be changed to vibrate at all times or entirely disabled.
 Vibration can be enabled or disabled by the vibration toggle switch in the Proton Pack.
 Vibration settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
+- The Neutrona Wand vibrates only while firing.
+This can be changed to vibrate at all times or entirely disabled.
+Vibration can enabled or disabled by the vibration toggle switch in the Proton Pack.
+Vibrationt settings can be toggled via the wand menu system or the advanced user configuration settings. **\*see below\***
 - Single (centered) LED per Cyclotron lens for 1984/1989 modes by default.
 	- This can be toggled back to 3 LEDs per Cyclotron lens via the wand menu system.
 - The Power Cell, Cyclotron and other lighting on the Proton Pack can have the brightness independently adjusted. **\*see below\***